noahSolman/noahSolman/README.md

-- 👋 Hi, I’m Haytham (Noah Solman)
+- 👋 Hi, I’m Haytham (Noah) Solman.
 - 👀 I’m interested in Artificial Intelligence, Software Engineering and Robotics
-- 🌱 I’m currently learning AI
+- 🌱 I’m currently learning AI @ RMIT University
-- 💞️ I’m looking to collaborate on Whatever
-- 📫 How to reach me s3285661@student.rmit.edu.au
+- 📫 I'm highly contactable via s3285661@student.rmit.edu.au
+- I work currently coordinating a project that captures the treatment and outcomes of patients undergoing Cardiac Surgery.
+It requires a variety of skills to carry out my work from data cleaning and analysis to various admin duties.
+- I am enjoying studying and working at the same time.
+It does become hard to manage at times, but my GF Kira and pets Cosmo and Xander are all very supportive.
+My hobbies include, baking, street fighter and playing guitar.